High Voltage Code

 A 18650 battery is a li-on cell that’s 18mm x 65mm in size.
 It has nominal voltage of 3.6V and a capacity of 1800-3500 mAh.
 A modern standard of rechargeable batteries.
 These batteries are used in all kind of applications, because of their high energy density and high discharge and because they're light weight.

-It is important to note that discharging a li-on battery below 2.5V or overcharging above 4.2V might do permanent damage to it.
+Now, it is important to note that discharging a li-on battery below 2.5V or overcharging above 4.2V might do permanent damage to it.
 Short circuiting or mechanically damaging the battery can even cause explosion or fires as lithium is highly reactive and flammable.

 Series vs Parallel